tyjyang/cmgtools-lite/WMass/python/plotter/README.md

 ### Make the cards and run the fit with the following command

+**IMPORTANT**: The command to run the fit needs to be used from a cmssw-cc7 environment, within a release (e.g. __CMSSW_10_6_19_patch2__ should work) and running cmsenv beforehand.
+Currently, __w-mass-13TeV/cardMaker.py__ is run using python (not python3), even though the script is written using python3 (but it seems to be fine, except that printed messages are displayed as ntuples).

 The following command is just a simplified example to produce the datacard for a single charge (can use _-c plus,minus_ to make cards for both charges).
 The script allows one to make datacards for a single charge or both, possibly combining them, and to execute the commands to actually run the fit.
 It has some options to customize the datacard content (for instance, to exclude some nuisances on the fly) and to configure the text2hdf5 or combinetf commands.
 By default the fit is not run, to do it some options are needed (under testing at the moment)

 Wlike